-Her book, Marketization and Democracy: East Asian Experiences (Cambridge University Press) is used as a basic textbook in international economics, political science, and Asian studies college courses.
+Her book Marketization and Democracy: East Asian Experiences (Cambridge University Press) is used as a basic textbook in college courses on international economics, political science, and Asian studies.
 Samantha is a member of the Council on Foreign Relations and advises the U.S. Intelligence Community and the Department of Defense.
-She is a frequent keynote speaker on: What Corporate Boards need to know about Cyber Security and Warfare; The Longer-Term Trends in International Security; and the Future of Intelligence Collection and Analysis.
-Samantha received her PhD in Policy Analysis from the RAND Graduate School and her MCP/BSE from the Wharton School at the University of Pennsylvania.
+She is a frequent keynote speaker on what corporate boards need to know about cybersecurity and warfare; long-term trends in international security; and the future of intelligence collection and analysis.
+Samantha received her PhD in policy analysis from the RAND Graduate School and her MCP/BSE from the Wharton School at the University of Pennsylvania.